RussTheAerialist/pixb/README.md

 * `/blink-test` - Blink all the leds on and off at 2hz
 * `/rainbow` - Rainbow across the leds
 * `/` - turn off effects

+### Cylinder Spiral Effect

+The `/rainbow` endpoint has a special mode that is enabled by adding `COLUMN_LENGTH` and `ROW_COUNT` to the `.env` file.
+This will cause the leds to spiral down a cylinder.
+This is a special case for a specific project I'm working on.

+*This hasn't been tested yet because I'm still developing the device*